José Ángel Uribarrena: Career

-The summer of 1994 was one of great upheval for Celta, with key players including Santiago Cañizares, Stjepan Andrijašević, Jorge Otero and Vicente Engonga departing.
+The summer of 1994 was one of great upheaval for Celta, with key players including Santiago Cañizares, Stjepan Andrijašević, Jorge Otero and Vicente Engonga departing.
 They were replaced by an influx of lesser-known players, such as José Manuel Tárraga, Ángel Merino, Hermes Desio and Uribarrena, who signed for two years with an option of a third, and earned Athletic a fee of 30 million pesetas.
 That summer also saw coach Txetxu Rojo, who had coached Uribarrena at Bilbao Athletic, depart for Osasuna, and be replaced by Carlos Aimar, who had done likewise at Logroñés.
 Uribarrena made his debut for Los Celestes on 4 September in an away game against Albacete Balompié at Estadio Carlos Belmonte, and marked the occasion with a goal, nodding home a free kick after 42 minutes to give his side the lead.
 The match ended 1–1.

 Celta finished the season in mid-table, and although Uribarrena played 25 matches, he failed to add to his goal tally.
 He had failed to win over either Celta's coaching staff or their fans, and he was transfer listed that summer, despite having a year left on his contract.
 He left the club in July 1995, signing for Almería in the Segunda División.
 He made 22 appearances during his first season, failing to score, but didn't play at all in 1996–97.
 In 1997 he signed for Aurrerá de Vitoria in the third tier, where he spent the next three seasons.
 He then moved to Portugal, spending the 2000–01 season with GD Chaves in the Segunda Liga before retiring at the age of 32.